Rutgers University Department of Physics and Astronomy

 In addition to the courses taken in one of the four-year engineering programs, the following courses are required for the B.A. in physics: 01:750:385-386, 361, either 351 or 305, one advanced lab (387 or 389 or 343), and any three additional 300- or 400-level physics courses, excluding the 490-level.
 Students who desire a B.S. in physics should consult a departmental adviser.

-The student must also satisfy the graduation requirements of the School of Arts and Sciences.
+The student must also satisfy the graduation requirements of the School of Arts and Sciences and complete a minor in a subject other than a natural science.
 All courses used for the B.A. degree may also be used for the engineering B.S. degree, where appropriate, without taking replacement credits.

 The chairperson of the department will invite physics majors who have shown considerable ability by the end of their junior year to participate in the departmental honors program.
 Candidates for honors either (1) take 01:750:495 and 496, write a thesis and conduct a seminar on a project undertaken in the senior year, or (2) take two Physics and Astronomy graduate courses.
 Honors are awarded on the basis of the excellence of the honors project (if applicable), general performance in physics courses, and recommendations of the faculty.